DashBoard page#

 The recipe must then be saved by clicking Save.

-• Save recipe: saves the current recipe by overwriting the modified parameters, or creates a new file if it does not yet exist.
+• Save recipe: saves the current recipe by overwriting the edited parameters or creates a new file if it does not yet exist.

 3

-• Edit recipe: direct button that opens the configuration and model creation menu for the currently selected recipe.
+• Edit recipe: direct button that takes you to the configuration and model creation menu for the currently selected recipe.

 ../../_images/pagina_setupW.png ../../_images/pagina_setupB.png